 Needless to say, most cryptocurrency investors acquire digital currency because they believe that their investments are going to appreciate in value at a rapid pace.
 So why would someone offer you a higher interest than the market currently bears?
 The most obvious answer is because the offer is a red light for a cryptocurrency Ponzi or pyramid scheme.
 One of them, GladiaCoin, promised to double the value of all Bitcoin deposits within 90 days.
 It collapsed from its own weight in June 2017.
 The phenomenon will continue.
 There are other such online schemes that also employ the same 200%-in-90-days business model.
 They eventually will collapse as well.
 The main difference between the operators of these sites and Charles Ponzi, who gave his name to this type of scheme, is that these guys, unlike the late Mr. Ponzi, are anonymous.

 If you think you have been victimized by a cryptocurrency scam, consult with the fund recovery experts at MyChargeBack.
-Challenging crypto scammers can be very complex and mistakes can cost you.
+Tracing cryptocurrency is complex and mistakes can cost you.
 MyChargeBack analyzes your case and assists you throughout the entire recovery process.